Eva Gonzales – The Forgotten Female Impressionism Painter

 You can also view a couple of Gonzales’s paintings at the magnificent Impressionist Museum – Musee D’Orsay.

-Another painting of Gonzales’s is exhibited in the Petit Palais.
+Another painting of Gonzales’s is on show at the Petit Palais.